Officers / Staff

 Dr. Marc Fasanella is a design build specialist for Ecological Design Partners.
 He has been an educator at the University level for nearly three decades, most recently as a Visiting Professor of Ecological Architecture, and Design in the Sustainability Studies Program of the School of Marine and Atmospheric Sciences at Stony Brook University.
 He holds a PhD in Art & Art Education from New York University where he wrote his doctoral dissertation The Environmental Design of Jones Beach State Park, which delved into the aesthetic, economic, geologic, political and environmental aspects of the Park’s initial construction.
 His MA from NYU in Technology and Industrial Education concentrated on using industrial skill and passive solar architecture to produce socially responsible design.
 Marc holds permanent certification from the New York State Education Department in Art, Industrial Arts, and Technology Education.
 Throughout his undergraduate training he apprenticed himself to the trades of estate gardening, restoration carpentry and stone masonry.
-An exhibit curator and author of works on Art, Craft and Design, his forthcoming book about his father Ralph Fasanella: Images of Optimism is due out from Pomegranate Press in the Fall of 2017.
+An exhibit curator and author of works on Art, Craft and Design, his recent book about his father Ralph Fasanella: Images of Optimism was published by Pomegranate Press in the Fall of 2017.

 Jerome Lucani • Director of Community Development • firstname.lastname@example.org